widmogrod/zf2-assetic-module/README.md

 AsseticBundle is module for ZF2 allowing asset managment depended of route-name, controller-alias-name (di).
 Core of module is [assetic](https://github.com/kriswallsmith/assetic) library.

+*P.S.* Sory for my english.
+If You wish to help me with this project or correct my english description - You are welcome :)

 # Requirements

   * Zend Framework 2 (https://github.com/zendframework/zf2)